SanderPe/flower_opacus/README.md

 # flower_opacus
-Federated learning with differential privacy using flower and opacus
+Federated learning with differential privacy using Flower and Opacus packages in Pytorch